TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Used Random Forest and SVM to classify the passengers, achieving accuracy of 88% and 83% respectively.

-- Validated the models with k-fold cross-validation, demonstrating RandomForest's superior robustness with a mean cross-validation score of 88% compared to SVM's score of 81%.
+- Validated the models with k-fold cross-validation.

+- Demonstrating RandomForest's superior robustness with a mean cross-validation score of 88% compared to SVM's score of 81%.

 - Lastly, created a web application by using Streamlit.